-Cusco, Peru ENGR 3000: Global Leadership for Engineers
+Cusco, Peru ENGR 3000: Engineering, Diversity, Global Experience, and Service (EDGEs)

-All students are required to participate in a 6-week pre-departure course that will begin the first week of November.
-Additional details on the pre-departure class dates and times will be established once the applications are finalized.
+All students are required to participate in a 6-week pre-departure course that will begin October 17th, with an additional three weeks classes upon your return to the college in January.
+Additional details on the pre-departure and post-departure class details will be established once applications are finalized.

 No course prerequisites.
 Students must have at least a 2.0 GPA in order to participate in the program.

-*Includes on-site support, housing, international health insurance, Engineering Study Abroad fees, International Center fees, cultural excursions, program-related transportation, partner university lectures, company visits and some meals.
+*Includes housing, international health insurance, Engineering Study Abroad fees, International Center fees, cultural excursions, partner university lectures, company visits and some meals.

 *Based on Missouri Resident tuition & fees